david-mackay/SQL-for-GPT/README.md

-# NQL - Natural Query Language
+# SQL for GPT
 ## Introduction
-NQL allows you to use Natural Language to perform SQL operations on your database
+SQL for GPT allows you to use Natural Language to perform SQL operations on your database

 ## Features
 - **SQL Query Execution**: Execute SQL queries seamlessly through natural language right from your command line.
-- **Database Schema Description**: Send ChatGPT a schema of your database tables at the beginning of th conversation.
+- **Database Schema Description**: Send ChatGPT a schema of your database tables at the beginning of the conversation.
 - **Integration with OpenAI**: Leverage OpenAI's capabilities for advanced operations.
 (Let ChatGPT figure out that crazy Inner Join Query!)

 ## Requirements